The Pros and Cons of On-Campus Housing for Community College

 - Everything is included in the price of on-campus housing (except maybe coin-op laundry) – you don’t have to deal with the hassle of paying separately for utilities and amenities.

 Living in campus housing can be great – many college students would agree.
 But there is a second side to every coin.

-Here are some of the downsides to living in campus housing:
+Here are some of the downsides of living in campus housing:

 - Campus housing can be more expensive than renting an apartment – according to College Data, the average annual cost of room and board at a four-year school was $10k for 2015.
 Room and board for community college ranges from $2.5k to $8k per year, in most cases.

 - Living on campus can make it difficult to find quiet time to yourself – there are always activities going on and people around.

 - Most on-campus housing solutions are limited in terms of space and you will probably have to share a room with someone else, not to mention a floor with many people.

 - Many residence halls have shared bathrooms – you might share with a few suite-mates or with an entire hall of students.
 Bathrooms are also sometimes shared between both sexes.

 - The cost of on-campus housing is not negotiable – you pay whatever price the school chooses to charge.
 It is often more expensive than off-campus living, but amenities are included.

 - Living on campus is a half-step toward independence – if you really want to be independent you may need to choose an off-campus housing solution.